fybrik/fybrik/docs/BackwardCompatibility.md

 - Avoid changes in the log format
 - Use a graceful period (2 minor versions) for deprecated log entries
 - For renamed log entries, use both the old and the new definitions during the graceful period.

+## Python modules
+The main Fybrik repository contains several [python modules](https://github.com/fybrik/fybrik/tree/master/python).
+The modules are not used by the core fybrik, but contains a shared python code for connectors and modules.
+Currently, the modules are:
+- `logging` - the code for logging operations,
+- `tls` - the TLS initialization code,
+- `vault` - the code for vault connectivity.
+Each module has a separate version, changes in a module version might not require to change the Fybrik version, but does require to change version of the modules that use the module.

 ## References
 1. Kubernetes internal, "[Changing the API](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md#changing-the-api)"